Murder of Gabriel Fernandez: Isauro Aguirre

 Isauro "Tony" Aguirre was born on June 13, 1980.
-Aguirre repeated two grades in school and ultimately dropped out, implying a possible learning disability.
-He was employed at Woodland Park Retirement Hotel for three years, working as a caregiver and driver.
+Aguirre was intellectually slow, repeating two grades in school and ultimately dropping out.
+During his 20s, he worked as a caregiver and driver at Woodland Park Retirement Hotel in Woodland Hills.
 The executive director of the retirement home described Aguirre in court as a kind and gentle person, noting that he would frequently change diapers for elderly residents.
-Staff affectionately nicknamed him "Shaggy".
 Aguirre met Pearl Fernandez approximately 18–24 months before they took custody of Gabriel Fernandez.
 In October 2012, Aguirre began working as a security guard for AVL Private Security at the Vallarta Market in Palmdale, California.

 Aguirre was charged with first-degree murder with special circumstances of torture for murdering Gabriel Fernandez.
-Despite entering a plea of not guilty, he was convicted by a jury and subsequently sentenced to death, a decision affirmed by Lomeli.
+He was convicted by a jury and subsequently sentenced to death, a decision affirmed by Lomeli.
 He was admitted to San Quentin State Prison on June 13, 2018, to await execution.
-However, due to California governor Gavin Newsom's moratorium on capital punishment, his execution date remains undetermined.
+However, due to the moratorium on capital punishment in California, his execution date remains undetermined.
 In 2021, Aguirre was transferred to Richard J. Donovan Correctional Facility in San Diego.

 Legal proceedings

+Perpetrators

-On May 23, 2013, Pearl Fernandez and Isauro Aguirre were arrested; Fernandez was arrested for felony child endangerment while Aguirre was arrested for attempted murder.
-However, when Gabriel died, Fernandez and Aguirre were both charged with first degree murder with special circumstances of torture; prosecutors pursued the death penalty.
+On May 23, 2013, Pearl Fernandez and Isauro Aguirre were arrested.
+Fernandez was arrested for felony child endangerment while Aguirre was arrested for attempted murder.
+After Gabriel's death, Fernandez and Aguirre were both charged with first degree murder with special circumstances of torture; prosecutors pursued the death penalty.